greglange/gocards/README.md

 /home/glange/git/source2/ spanish spanish2
 ```

-This will result in the card files in `/home/glange/git/source1/spanish` to be remapped to the directory `spanish1` and the card files in `/home/glange/git/source2/spanish` to be remapped to the directory `spanish2` in your Gocards root directory.
-This change of names will also be reflected in the name of the card sets when doing cards in the browser.
+This will result in the card files in `/home/glange/git/source1/spanish` being remapped to the directory `spanish1` and the card files in `/home/glange/git/source2/spanish` being remapped to the directory `spanish2` in your Gocards root directory.

 To remap the name of a single card file you want to use, do something like this: